Getting married to a US citizen or green card holder is one of the four major pathways to U.S. citizenship.

 Prior to obtaining a green card, the applicant must have a medical examination.
 The exam is made up of several parts: medical history, physical and mental evaluation, drug and alcohol screening, and tests for different diseases and illnesses.

 Depending on your situation, you may be required to submit additional documents before getting a green card through marriage.
-Examples of these additional documents may include immigration violation records, court records, prior-marriage termination papers, police clearing certificate, and proof of lawful U.S. entry and status.
+Examples of these additional documents may include immigration violation records, court records, prior-marriage termination papers, police clearing certificates, and proof of lawful U.S. entry and status.

 You can find more info about supporting documents here.